auth0-sandbox/auth0-application-development/module02-instructions.md

 1. Right-click the *certificates* folder at the top-level of the project and select *Open in Integrated Terminal*.

 1. Use *mkcert* to create a private/public key pair for the API to serve TLS (https).
-    These keys will be placed in the *certificates* folder under the project to share with modules 3 and 4:
+    These keys will be placed in the *certificates* folder under the project to share with modules 3 and 4.
+    The $ is the command prompt:
     ```bash
     $ mkcert -cert-file localhost-cert.pem -key-file localhost-cert-key.pem localhost mytestsite.localhost 127.0.0.1 ::1
     ```

+1. In the terminal run the following command to find the path to the PEM file for the private certificate authority:
+    ```bash
+    $ mkcert -CAROOT
+    ...
+    ```

+1. In the VS Code Explorer panel find the ".env" file in the project directory at the same level as all the Module XX folders.
+Right-click on the file and choose the *Open to the Side* option.
+    ```
+    NODE_EXTRA_CA_CERTS=""
+    ```

+1. NodeJS must be configured to accept the certificate we are using for HTTPS in the API.
+    Put the path retrieved from mkcert in step before last as the value for this variable, and then append /rootCA.pem to it.
+    ```
+    NODE_EXTRA_CA_CERTS="<path returned by mkcert -CAROOT>/rootCA.pem"
+    ```

+1. Close the .env file to keep it from being confused with the .env file opened in the next step.

 1. In the VS Code Explorer panel find the API folder and right-click on *.env*.
 Choose the *Open to the Side* option.